Patricia-Pgz/electron-x-pulse/README.md

 ### Quick Start: ElectronXPulse

-This is a simple quick start guide how to clone my project and get it running.
+This is a simple quick start guide on how to clone my project and get it running.

 **Prerequisites:** C++20 Compiler (MSVC) & Windows11 SDK installed.
 (e.g. Windows 11 SDK (10.0.26100.0) MSVC v143 - VS 2022 C++-x64/x86-Buildtools)